Yondu: Powers and abilities

+Equipment

+Yondu uses a 5 ft single curve bow and a quiver of arrows composed of yaka, a metal found only on Centauri IV.
+His yaka arrows are able to change their trajectory in response to certain high-octave whistles produced by him.

 Yondu's right hand is replaced for a time by a bionic device called a weapons concealment appendage, a metal cup replacing his right hand.
 Thus, he could no longer practice archery nor perform functions requiring him to grasp with his right hand.
-The device can release from within itself a number of weapons, including a mace, a hatchet, a scythe, a barbed spear, and others; when not in use the weapons are concealed within the appendage at a reduced size, until enlarged by Pym particles.
+The device can release a number of weapons, including a mace, a hatchet, a scythe, a barbed spear, and others; when not in use the weapons are concealed within the appendage at a reduced size, until enlarged by Pym particles.
 Yondu's bionic weapon-hand is later replaced with a duplicate of his original hand.